Skip to main content

 Who Should Book Den Vandrette

 If you've already done the tasting-menu circuit in Copenhagen and want somewhere to spend a relaxed evening with serious natural wine and a plate or two of Georgian-Nordic food, Den Vandrette is the right call.
 This is a harbour-side wine bar on Havnegade that suits pairs and small groups who want depth in the glass without a three-hour commitment at the table.
 It's also the sensible answer when you're returning to Copenhagen and the €€€€ flagships feel like too much for a weeknight.
-Come back if you've been once — the wine list rewards repeat visits more than most.
+Come back if you've been once; the wine list rewards repeat visits more than most.

 The Space

-Den Vandrette sits on the waterfront at Havnegade 53A, and the room reflects that: unhurried, slightly worn in a way that feels earned rather than neglected, and scaled for conversation rather than performance dining.
+Den Vandrette sits on the waterfront at Havnegade 53A, the room reflects that: unhurried, slightly worn in a way that feels earned rather than neglected, scaled for conversation rather than performance dining.
 Seating is close enough to feel sociable but not so cramped that you're narrating your evening to the next table.
 The bar itself is a real seat-at-it counter, not a waiting-area formality.
 On Thursday through Saturday evenings the place stays open until midnight, which makes it one of the few spots in central Copenhagen where the night genuinely doesn't have to end at 11.

 Evening Is the Format Here

 Den Vandrette does not open for lunch.
-Hours run Monday to Wednesday from 5 pm to 11 pm, and Thursday to Saturday from 5 pm to midnight.
+Hours run Monday to Wednesday from 5 pm to 11 pm, Thursday to Saturday from 5 pm to midnight.
 Sunday is closed.
 That makes the lunch-versus-dinner comparison a short one: there is no lunch.
 If midday eating is your priority, look elsewhere.
-What that also means is that the entire operation is built around the evening format — the wine selection, the pacing, the kitchen output, and that focus shows.
+What that also means is that the entire operation is built around the evening format; the wine selection, the pacing, the kitchen output, that focus shows.
 You're not getting a half-effort lunch menu wedged into a space that does something else better.
 Early evening on a Thursday or Friday is the optimal window: you get the energy of a room filling up, but you can still hold a conversation without effort.
 After 10 pm on a Friday or Saturday it will be louder and more social, which suits some visits better than others.

 The Wine Programme

 Den Vandrette imports a significant portion of what it pours, which means the list has a coherence and point of view that bar lists assembled from a single distributor catalogue rarely achieve.
-The focus is natural wine, and the programme has been recognised by Star Wine List with both its #1 and #2 rankings in 2024 and again in 2025, two consecutive years of top-two placement is a meaningful signal, not a one-off.
+The focus is natural wine, the programme has been recognised by Star Wine List with both its #1 and #2 rankings in 2024 and again in 2025, two consecutive years of top-two placement is a meaningful signal, not a one-off.
 Opinionated About Dining placed it in the top 400 casual venues in Europe for 2024 and 2025, a guide that grades on experience rather than ceremony.
 If natural wine is already your preference, this is one of the most credible rooms in the city to explore it.
 If you're sceptical, this is a reasonable place to test whether the format suits you, the list is serious enough that you'll get a fair impression.

 Ratings at a Glance

-• Google: 4.4 / 5 (356 reviews)
+• 4.4 / 5 (356 reviews)

 • Star Wine List: #1 and #2 in Copenhagen (2024 and 2025)